Division of Student Life

 Farrell Student and Community Center, Room 222, 607-746-4565

-The Center for Student Leadership & Engagement encompasses the departments and offices of Student Activities, Fraternity & Sorority Life, O'Connor Center for Community Engagement, the Multicultural Center, International Student Services, Veteran Student Services, and Aquatics.
+The Center for Student Leadership & Engagement encompasses the departments and offices of Student Activities, Fraternity & Sorority Life, Orientation, O'Connor Center for Community Engagement, the Multicultural Center, Veteran Student Services, Aquatics, and the Student Mail Center.

 Diversity, Equity & Inclusion